-Section H. Additional Salary for Extra Services
+Section G. Additional Salary for Extra Services

-- 1. If a high school or middle school teacher assumes an additional period of teaching responsibility on a regular basis (e.g., for twenty (20) consecutive days or more), he/she shall receive extra compensation at the rate of one-sixth (1/6) of the daily salary rate. - 2.
+- 1. If a high school or middle school teacher assumes an additional period of teaching responsibility on a regular basis (for twenty (20) consecutive days or more), he/she shall receive extra compensation at the rate of one-sixth (1/6) of the daily salary rate. - 2.
 In the event that a teacher is required to assume the responsibilities of an absent teacher such teacher shall receive remuneration for each such additional period and/or class in accordance with the following schedule:

-Planning period in secondary school:

-\$20.00 per clock hour paid on a one-

-quarter (1/4) hour basis
+Planning period in secondary school: \$25.00 per clock hour paid on a onequarter (1/4) hour basis quarter (1/4) hour basis

-Elementary school:

-\$20.00 per clock hour paid on a one-
+Elementary school: \$25.00 per clock hour paid on a one-